May 06, 2009

 Eisenberg and Stewart are both superb and have a wonderfully unexpected chemistry on screen.
 I last saw Eisenberg in The Squid and the Whale, another brilliant film.
 His character in Adventureland is certainly similar, almost as if it is the same guy a few years later.
 It's hard to complain though as he may the the most likable awkward leading man this side of Michael Cera.
 His character, like all others in the movie are fully realized human beings and he really brings James to life.
 However it is Kristen Stewart who steals the show.
 She now joins the ranks of incredible young actresses such as Ellen Page or Olivia Thirlby who are going to have amazing careers.
 She makes Em one of the more memorable characters in recent comedies.
 She is smart, witty, vulnerable, confused and Stewart plays every little emotion as real as possible.
 This is a script in need of admiration as it actually understands the female lead rather than just involving her in the plot.
 In fact, all of the characters are understood and respected.

 Each character is a flawed human being.
 Everyone makes mistakes, but they are good people and we care for them.
 In life, good people are doomed to do stupid things and hurt each other.
 Adventureland is a film that knows this and sees the big picture and is proud of our small triumphs, in spite of our many failures.
 The film takes place in 1987, and feels truly nostalgic.
+It is written and directed by a man in his 40s, but he does not degrade the teens and twenty somethings, like so many comedies have.
+He sees them as smart and thoughtful people worth telling real stories about.
+The young love in this film is treated with care far too rare in movies.

 The film is very funny, but never in a ridiculous way.
 Nothing really happens that is out of the ordinary.
 The laughs are natural and never cheap.
 The movie is more of a drama than some might expect and it certainly fits in more with The Squid and the Whale (although they are quite different) than Superbad.
 Mottola shows lots of promise and I can't wait to see his next feature, Paul, which is written by and starring the Shaun of the Dead/Hot Fuzz guys Simon Pegg and Nick Frost (The drool inducing synopsis on IMDB for that one is "Two British comic-book geeks travel across the USA together").
 Mottola has made a film where the young characters are realistic, flawed and beautiful.
 We care about them deeply, and for that the film maker should be praised.
 Adventureland is the most emotionally resonant comedy since Juno, and my favourite film of 2009 so far.